Chasing Cars

-"Chasing Cars" is a song by Northern Irish–Scottish alternative rock band Snow Patrol, released on 6 June 2006 in the United States and 24 July in the United Kingdom as the second single of their fourth album, Eyes Open (2006).
+"Chasing Cars" is a song by Northern Irish alternative rock band Snow Patrol, released on 6 June 2006 in the United States and 24 July in the United Kingdom as the second single of their fourth album, Eyes Open (2006).
 The song gained significant popularity in the US after being featured in the second season finale of the medical drama Grey's Anatomy, which aired on 15 May 2006.

 "Chasing Cars" was one of the songs that revealed the impact of legal downloads on single sales in the UK, selling consistently for years after its release.
 The song is Snow Patrol's biggest-selling single to date, ending 2006 as that year's 14th best-selling single in the UK.
 It was the last song performed live on the BBC's Top of the Pops that year.
 Released in the post-Britpop period, the song peaked at number six on the UK Singles Chart and number five on the US Billboard Hot 100.

 At the 49th Annual Grammy Awards in 2007, "Chasing Cars" was nominated for Best Rock Song, and at the 2007 Brit Awards it was nominated for Best British Single.
 As of 2019, the song has spent 111 weeks in the official UK top 75, 166 in the top 100 and had sold over one million copies in the UK by October 2013.
 It has also sold 3,900,000 copies in the US by January 2015, making it one of the top best-selling rock songs in the digital era.
 In 2009, UK music licensing body PPL announced that "Chasing Cars" was the most widely played song of the decade in the UK.
 Ten years later, it was revealed as the most-played song of the 21st century on UK radio.

 Background

 Lead singer Gary Lightbody reportedly wrote the song when he became sober after a binge of white wine, in the garden of song producer Jacknife Lee's cottage in Kent.
 The song has Lightbody singing a plain melody over sparse guitars, which has an ever-building crescendo.
 In an interview with Rolling Stone, he said "It's the purest love song that I've ever written.
 There's no knife-in-the-back twist.
 When I read these lyrics back, I was like, 'Oh, that's weird.'
 All the other love songs I've written have a dark edge."
-The phrase "Chasing Cars" came from Lightbody's father, in reference to a girl Lightbody was infatuated with, "You're like a dog chasing a car.
+The phrase "Chasing Cars" came from Lightbody's father, in reference to a girl Lightbody was infatuated with, who did not reciprocate: "You're like a dog chasing a car.
 You'll never catch it and you just wouldn't know what to do with it if you did."